 One of the most beautiful rooms in the palace, each window is faced with an equally-sized mirror to expand the size of the hall, which held mostly court functions during the the monarchy of the kings of France.

-Task 6: Find the Statue of Liberty in Paris
+Task 6: Find the Statue of Liberty Replicas In Paris